LightTable/user-guide/README.md

 ### Plugins

 Light Table's best features come from the plugins written by plugin authors.
 They can customize and enhance your Light Table experience to suit your needs.
-All published plugins can be found [here](https://github.com/LightTable/plugin-metadata) or by searching Github.
+All published plugins can be found in Light Table's plugin manager, the [plugin meta repository](https://github.com/LightTable/plugin-metadata), or on Github.

 ### What next